Welcome screen¶

 8 Level.__init__(self, screen, joysticks)

-• line 3: defines our class → explicitly names it as a subclass of the Level class.
+line 3: defines the class → it is set up as a subclass of the

-• lines 4-6: a doc string that explains the class.
+Levelclasslines 4–6: a docstring that explains what the class does

 Now save the WelcomeScreen.py file.

-So we’ve made a welcome screen, let’s run the game and see what happens.
+Now that we have made the welcome screen, let’s run the game and see what happens.

-Open MainController.py and then click the play button in the top righthand corner.
+Open MainController.py, then click the play button in the top right-hand corner.

-Well, that didn’t go to plan.
-You probably have the following error:
+That did not go to plan.
+You will probably see the following error:

 Traceback (most recent call last):